marketplacer/FitLoader/README.md

 #### Step 3

-Use `TegReachabilityLoader` to load data from server.
+Instantiate `TegReachabilityLoader` class and call its `startLoading` method to load data from the network.

 #### Step 4